So ChatGPT told us how to sell drugs in school-breakinglatest.news-Breaking Latest News

 During the test, we asked the unfiltered version of ChatGPT to comment on the debut of Bard, Google’s artificial intelligence assistant: “The potential for misuse and exploitation of language models is enormous and it will only be a matter of time before we see the consequences of the actions of these corporation“, He told us.

 Indeed, and at least until last December, they had been right the risks of improper use to influence the diffusion to the general public of the so-called Large language models.
-Which, deceived or not, can be wrong.
+Which, deceived or not, can be wrong, as it demonstrates what’s going on with the AI-enhanced version of Bing.

 One of the first cases was Tay, developed by Microsoft and arrived on Twitter in 2016, before being removed after generating a series of violent and racist messages.
 Or the two most recent cases involving Meta: thanks Blenderbotthe chatbot that had embraced the conspiracy theory of Donald Trump’s election victory; then Galacticawithdrawn after a few days due to the inaccuracy of the information provided.